 2 What is the role of the House Coordinator?
 Each Abbeyfield House has a House Coordinator who promotes the ‘home-like atmosphere’ described above.
 They do the grocery shopping and cook lunch and supper meals, and coordinate the care of the building and its grounds.
 Another person lives in our house and is usually available for emergencies.
 We do not guarantee someone available 24 hours a day however.

 3 Who may apply for accommodation?
-If you are over the age of 60, able to function basically independently or with the help of homecare, and are uncertain about your current housing you may consider applying.
-Preference may be given to local people.
-Applicantswill be asked to go on a waiting list if no immediate vacancy is available.
+If you are over the age of 60, able to function basically independently or with the help of homecare, you may consider applying. .
+Applicants will be asked to go on a waiting list if no immediate vacancy is available.

 4 Can married couples be accommodated?
 Abbeyfield Prince Albert has two suites that can accommodate couples.

 5 What are the monthly charges for room and board?
 Naturally, costs vary from House to House, but because we are non-profit rates are lower than other comparable retirement homes.
 Please inquire more directly.
 Abbeyfield Prince Albert provides some subsidies so that low income is not a barrier to residing in Abbey field House.